 NAU Counseling Services

-We remain committed to the health and well-being of our students
+We remain committed to your health and well-being

-In order order to do our part to stop the spread of the current pandemic, we ask that you please call in first.
-You will be connected with one of our medical or mental health providers.
+If you are interested in initiating counseling services, please call 928-523-2261 to schedule.
+You will be connected with one of our medical or mental health providers for a telehealth appointment.
 This call-first procedure is in place to better serve you, increase efficiency, and ultimately minimize risk for the NAU community.

 If you are interested in ongoing counseling, or are simply looking for mental health support, please visit our “Services” page for more information about scheduling a Path to Care appointment.